 Symptoms associated with riboflavin deficiency include itching and burning eyes, angular stomatitis and cheilosis (cracks and sores in the mouth and lips), bloodshot eyes, glossitis (inflammation of the tongue leading to purplish discoloration), seborrhea (dandruff, flaking skin on scalp and face), trembling, sluggishness, and photophobia (excessive light sensitivity).
 Riboflavin decomposes when exposed to visible light.
-This characteristic can lead to riboflavin deficiencies in newborns treated for hyperbilirubinemia by phototherapy.back to the top
+This characteristic can lead to riboflavin deficiencies in newborns treated for hyperbilirubinemia by phototherapy requiring dietary supplementation in these infants.back to the top

-Niacin is not a true vitamin in the strictest definition since it can be derived from the amino acid tryptophan.
+Niacin is not a true vitamin in the strictest definition since, as indicated above, the NAD+ can be derived from the amino acid tryptophan (see the metabolism of tryptophan pathway in the Amino Acid Metabolism page).
 However, the ability to utilize tryptophan for niacin synthesis is inefficient (60 mg of tryptophan are required to synthesize 1 mg of niacin).
 Also, synthesis of niacin from tryptophan requires vitamins B1, B2 and B6 which would be limiting in themselves on a marginal diet.
 The recommended daily requirement for niacin is 13–19 niacin equivalents (NE) per day for a normal adult.
 One NE is equivalent to 1 mg of free niacin).

 Niacin is found in liver, meat, peanuts and other nuts, and whole grains.
 In addition, foods that are rich in protein, with exception of tryptophan-poor grains, can satisfy some of the demand for niacin.